Help us improve your experience.

 Requesting a CA Digital Certificate

 You can request a CA digital certificate either online or manually.
-To request a digital certificate from a CA or RA online by using SCEP, issue the request security pki ca-certificate enroll ca-profile ca-profile-name command.
+To request a digital certificate online from a CA or a RA by using SCEP, issue the request security pki ca-certificate enroll ca-profile ca-profile-name command.

-If you obtained the CA digital certificate manually through e-mail or other out-of-band mechanism, you must load it manually.
+If you had obtained the CA digital certificate manually through e-mail or other OOB mechanism, you must load it manually.
 To manually install a certificate in your router, issue the request security pki ca-certificate load ca-profile profile_name filename /path/filename.cert command.

 You can generate and enroll a local digital certificate either online or manually.
 To generate and enroll a local certificate online by using SCEP, issue the request security pki local-certificate enroll command.
 To generate a local certificate request manually in the PKCS-10 format, issue the request security pki generate-certificate-request command.